homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 ```

 So we have a place to start.
 Ghidra has a very handy string finder tool, Search --> For Strings.
-I changed the minimum lenght to 4 from the default 5 after a few tries.
+I changed the minimum length to 4 from the default 5 after a few tries.
 Remember to select Memory type All Blocks.

 ![ghidra search for strings](imgs/guide_05.png "Ghidra: Search for strings")

 ![ghidra result of search for strings](imgs/guide_06.png "Ghidra: Results of search for strings")

-So there it is, at location 00012299, "challenge: %s\nresponse: ", If we selected it, on the Dissasmbled Listing view, we can see the following:
+So there it is, at location 00012299, "challenge: %s\nresponse: ", If we selected it, on the Disassembled Listing view, we can see the following:
 ```
                              s_challenge:_%s_response:_00012299              XREF[2]:     FUN_00010e80:000111d2(*),
                                                                                           FUN_00011cec:00011de2(*)